Covenants in the Bible: Understanding God’s Unchanging Love for Humanity

 Conclusion: The Enduring Power of God’s Covenants

 Covenants in the Bible are more than theological concepts.
 They are the heartbeat of God’s relationship with humanity.
 From Noah’s rainbow to Christ’s cross, these divine agreements showcase God’s love, justice, and grace.
-They remind us that we serve a promise-keeping God who invites us into His story.
+They remind us that we serve a promise-keeping God who invites us into His eternal story.